nevermined-io/docs-legacy/docs/architecture/specs/compute/README.md

 1. The CONSUMER initializes the SEA on-chain `(did, serviceAgreementId, serviceDefinitionId, signature, consumerAddress, workflowId`).

-1. The CONSUMER locks the payment on-chain through the `LockRewardCondition` Smart Contract
+1. The CONSUMER locks the payment on-chain through the `LockPaymentCondition` Smart Contract

 1. The PROVIDER via GATEWAY, receives the `LockReward.Fulfilled` event where he/she is the provider for this agreement